CorndelWithSoftwire/bookish-js/README.md

 The sql folder contains SQL scripts to create and populate the database.

-The src folder contains a node application that exposes teh REST services and also can be used to service the Vue front-end.
+The src folder contains a node application that exposes the REST services and also can be used to service the Vue front-end.

 ```
     cd src